 5. Include Bold and Bright Colours

 Liven up your grey living room by including bold pops of colour.
 Grey, especially dark grey, is a great shade to anchor bold colours such as yellow, orange, red, teal and bright pink as it really makes them stand out.
-Adding a brightly coloured accent chair, curtains, cushions or lamp will turn your living room into an inviting and sensational space.
+Adding a brightly coloured accent chair, curtains, a few Swyft cushions or lamp will turn your living room into an inviting and sensational space.

 6. Add Greenery